Natural pain management in three easy steps, from auto-immune issues to injuries, all with no pain pills!

 Natural pain management – dealing with pain and inflammation.

 Previously I have spoken about the chronic pain I have suffered over the years from sports injuries, and suffering from osteoarthritis.
-If you are familiar with my blogs, you would have heard me talking about chronic pain and stress, how I learnt that the two were linked, and why I started to listen to my body when it was crying out for attention.
+If you are familiar with my blogs, you would have heard me talking about chronic pain and stress, how I learned that the two were linked, and why I started to listen to my body when it was crying out for attention.

 I have avoided the use of conventional painkillers for the better part of 8 years, and I want to share a few ways that I deal with my pain levels in a natural way, and the discipline it takes to make the transition away from the easy but “unsafe” options that so many Australians opt in for.